bighappyface/web3-react-starter/README.md

 Run `npx hardhat init` to setup the hardhat project in this repository.
 Selected "empty" template.

 Update `hardhat.config.js` to use Solidity version 0.8.9 (or higher).

+# OpenZeppelin

+This project uses the [OpenZeppelin](https://docs.openzeppelin.com/openzeppelin/) family of secure smart contracts that implement popular standards such as ERC-20, ERC-721, ERC-1155, etc.

+## Installation

+Run `yarn add @openzeppelin/contracts` to install the latest version of the smart contracts.

+The smart contracts are located at `node_modules/@openzeppelin/contracts`.